-Example: Dual occupancy - shared driveway
+Example: Dual occupancy - one driveway per frontage or separated.

-- Cotton Tree side view.
+(Cotton Tree - side view.
 Vehicle access is from the secondary street frontage).
 Development:

-ensures any vehicle movement or vehicle parking areas along the side or rear boundary are acoustically screened from adjoining dwellings;
+e ensures any vehicle movement or vehicle parking areas along the side or rear boundary are

-provides a 3m wide vegetated buffer next to any movement or parking areas along the side or - rear boundary; is separated from habitable windows to minimise noise and fumes disturbance; - ensures that a hardstand or maneuvering areas situated on or above ground level (e.g. ramps) are located to minimise noise disturbance; - incorporate different materials, textures and colours to driveway pavements to break up large hard stand areas, and highlight the priority of pedestrian footpaths.
+- acoustically screened from adjoining dwellings; provides a 3m wide vegetated buffer next to any movement or parking areas along the side or - rear boundary; is separated from habitable windows to minimise noise and fumes disturbance; - ensures that a hardstand or maneuvering areas situated on or above ground level (e.g. ramps) are located to minimise noise disturbance; - incorporate different materials, textures and colours to driveway pavements to break up large hard stand areas, and highlight the priority of pedestrian footpaths.